Cecilia Stegö Chilò: Nanny controversy

 On 7 October 2006, the day after the Cabinet of Fredrik Reinfeldt was announced two of the ministers, Cecilia Stegö Chilò and Maria Borelius, admitted that they had previously employed persons to take care of their children without paying the appropriate taxes.
 Stegö Chilò stated: "It's just as well that I say this right away.
 If you want to remove me because of that, go ahead."
-Neither Stegö Chilò or Borelius face any criminal or administrative consequences since the events took place more than five years ago, outside of the statute of limitations.
+Neither Stegö Chilò nor Borelius faced any criminal or administrative consequences since the events took place more than five years ago, outside of the statute of limitations.